Lufthansa: 2020s: COVID-19 pandemic and recovery

 On 19 March 2020, Lufthansa cancelled 95 percent of all flights due to a travel ban because of the COVID-19 pandemic.
-Consequently, the airline incurred losses of 1 million euros per hour by April 2020.
-While Lufthansa reduced its costs throughout 2020, continuing health risks and travel restrictions still caused hourly losses of approximately 500,000 euros on average at the beginning of 2021.

 On 14 May, Lufthansa Group announced that it planned to operate 1,800 weekly flights by the end of June.
 The company's recovery plans involved high-density cargo to replace paying customers.
 All Lufthansa Group required all passengers to wear a mask while aboard.

 On 25 June, Deutsche Lufthansa AG shareholders accepted a bailout, consisting of capital measures and the participation of the Economic Stabilisation Fund (WSF) of the Federal Ministry for Economic Affairs and Energy.
 The measures, which passed after initial opposition by principal shareholder Heinz Hermann Thiele, gave the government a 20% stake in the airline.

 In January 2021, Lufthansa CEO Spohr announced that the entire currently stored Airbus A340-600 fleet will be retired with immediate effect and not return to service anymore.
 This decision was later overturned, with several A340-600 aircraft returning to service in 2021 after several months in storage.
 In June 2021, Lufthansa said it wants to repay state aid it received during the pandemic before Germany's federal election in September 2021 if possible.
 Also in June 2021, Lufthansa said it would change its communications to adopt a more gender-neutral and inclusive language.
 It will remove greetings such as "Ladies and Gentlemen".

 In January 2022, Lufthansa admitted it had operated over 18,000 empty flights to keep airport slots during the pandemic.